ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 This site's Sass is transpiled using [LibSass](https://sass-lang.com/libsass/).
 LibSass is an old Sass transpiler that's been deprecated since 2020.
 The only reason I use LibSass is that I was having trouble setting Hugo up with [Dart Sass](https://sass-lang.com/dart-sass/) (the modern and recommended transpiler), because it kept causing timeout errors that were inconsistent and very difficult to debug.
 I eventually just gave up and switched to LibSass.
 This means that I can't use any of the new Dart Sass features like [@use](https://sass-lang.com/documentation/at-rules/use/), so I use [@import](https://sass-lang.com/documentation/at-rules/import/) instead.

 Every page layout has its own Sass file that imports the modules that page needs.
-For example, here's the annotated Sass file for [my blog page](/blog).
+For example, here's the annotated Sass file for [my posts page](/posts/).

 ```scss
 /* Import global styles used by every page */